 The name of "United Nations" is coined by United States President Franklin D. Roosevelt, was first used in the "Declaration by United Nations" of 1 January 1942, during the Second World War, when representatives of 26 nations pledged their governments to continue fighting together against the Axis Powers.

-During the Second Wars the great powers have started making efforts for the establishment of organisation like United Nations.
+During the Second Wars the great powers have started making efforts for the establishment of organization like United Nations.
 Their effort led to the holding of the Sans Francisco Conference in which the United Nations Charter was adopted and signed by 51 nations of the worlds.
 The Charter after being ratified by China, France, the Soviet Union, the United Kingdom, the United States and a majority of other signatories, came into force on October 24, 1945 .
 Thus, the United Nations was finally established.

 The United Nations (UN) is an international organization that endeavour facilitate co-operation in international law, international security, economic development, and social equity.
 The stated aims of the United Nations are to prevent war, to safeguard human rights, to provide a mechanism for international law, and to promote social and economic progress, improve living standards and fight diseases .
 As stated in the Preamble of the Charter of the United Nations, it is an organisation of the people.
 As compared to the League of Nations, United Nations is much more a representative body.
 As of 2007, there are 192 United Nations member states.
 Each member state is a member of the United Nations General Assembly.
 In December 1946, the General Assembly accepted the $8.5 million gift of John D. Rockefeller, Jr., for constructing headquarter of the United Nations in New York City .
 Although it’s headquarter is in New York City, the land occupied by the United Nations for its headquarters is international territory.

-United Nations Security Council is the most powerful organ of the United Nations.
+United Nations Security Council:United Nations Security Council is the most powerful organ of the United Nations.
 The decisions taken by the council are know as United Nations Security Council Resolutions.
 Unlike other organs of the United Nations, Chapter VII of the U.N.
 Charter gives power Security Council’s, to fulfil comply with its responsibility, enforcing actions in case of threats to the peace, breach of the peace or acts of aggression .
 Security Council has its international military force, which is used for applying military sanction .
 It may apply diplomatic, economics and other sanctions.

 When a complaint concerning a threat to peace is brought before the Security Council, the Council's first action is usually to recommend to the parties to try to negotiate and reach to an agreement by peaceful means.
 If in case it is not possible for the parties to reach to an agreement then the Security Council will decide what measures should be used to restore peace.
 The Dumbarton proposals emphasized the establishment of an executive organ, whose membership might be limited but should be entrusted with the ‘most important responsibility’ of maintaining international peace and security.

 Prior to 31st August 1965, the Security Council consisted of 11 members.
 But on 17th December 1963 Article 23 of U.N.
 Charter was amended.
 After the amendment, the Security Council now consists of 15 members out of which 5 are permanent members and 10 are non-permanent members.
 This amendment came into force on 31st August 1965 .
-10 non-permanent members are elected for a period of 2 years by the General Assembly, and are not immediately eligible for re-election
+10 non-permanent members are elected for a period of 2 years by the General Assembly, and are not immediately eligible for re-election.

 The procedure for voting is enumerated in Article 27 of the U.N.
 Charter.
 The voting procedure is as follows: